10yard/dkafe/readme.md

 EMU_7 = (optional)
 EMU_8 = (optional)
 ```
-EMU_1 to EMU_8 are used to define the emulators.
 EMU_1 and EMU_2 come preconfigured.
+EMU_3 to EMU_8 can be used to add more of your own emulators.
 By default EMU_1 is used for DKAFE gameplay and EMU_2 is used for DKAFE .inp recording.

-It is recommended not to change EMU_1 and EMU_2.
+Note:

+You can make use of special variables which will be replaced for their values at run time.

+<ROOT> is the install location of dkafe e.g. c:\dkafe
+<ROM_DIR> and <OPTIONS> make reference to other settings which are defined in settings.txt.
+See below.
+<NAME> is the name of rom being launched
+<DATETIME> is a datatime stamp of the format DDMMYY-HHMMSS e.g. 01022021-084510

 ```
 ROM_DIR = <ROOT>\roms